EfthymiosNtokas/EfthymiosNtokas/README.md

 - 👋 Hi, I’m @EfthymiosNtokas
 - 👀 I’m interested in algorithms, data structures and problem solving
 - 🌱 I’m currently studying Electrical and Computer Engineering at National Technical University of Athens
-- 💞️ I’m looking to collaborate on C++, Python or JS projects looking, with emphasis on backend development.
+- 💞️ I’m looking to collaborate on C++, Python or JS projects , with emphasis on backend development.
 - 📫 How to reach me: eft880@gmail.com

 <!---